djpardis/djpardis.github.io/_posts/2024-08-12-startup-advice.markdown

 > *I learned the value of focus.
 I learned it is better to do one product well than two products in a mediocre way.*
 > *— Reed Hastings*

-**Seize the day.** You might not have achieved all the milestones, but you'll never be this young again.
+**Seize the day.** You might not have achieved all the milestones, but you'll never be this young ever again.

 <div class="text-center">
     <span>&#10210;&nbsp;&nbsp;&#10209;&nbsp;&nbsp;&#10211;</span>